K04laz/blooket-hacks/README.md

 # blooket-hacks
-incase school cheats are blocked also these are bookmarklets so you put javascript: at the begining of the code
+bookmarklets dont work anymore so copy code and inspect and go to console and paste then hit enter